pre/hyy-voting-frontend/README.md

 ### Accessing the local web server

 - You will need a valid JWT Access Token from the API:
-  - (in API) `rake jwt:voter:generate`
+  - In voting-api, generate an example JWT_ACCESS_TOKEN: `rake jwt:voter:generate`
   - open http://localhost:9000/#/sign-in?token=JWT_ACCESS_TOKEN
   - See API's README for details.
+  - Note that your frontend's development server runs on port 9000, and the voting-api's Rails server runs on port 3000.

-- When the development API is running, you will have TWO frontends available: one served locally by `grunt serve` (localhost:9000) and the one which is served by Rails from `API/public` folder (localhost:3000).
+- When the voting-api `rails s` is running, you will have TWO frontends available:
+  - one served locally by `grunt serve` (localhost:9000)
+  - and the one which is served by Rails from `voting-api/public` folder (localhost:3000).
 Use only either of them at the same time.
-  * If you need to access localhost:3000 (ie. `API/public` served by Rails), prevent confusion by *not* running `grunt serve` at the same time. :)
+  - If you need to access localhost:3000 (ie. `voting-api/public` served by Rails), prevent confusion by *not* running `grunt serve` at the same time. :)

 - See `app/scripts/app.coffee` for application routes.